liborty/TokenCrypt/README.md

 All the keys for the whole archive now form a single sequential `keyfile`.
 No filenames are being duplicated or extra file extensions appended.
 This is overall a cleaner solution.
 The individual compressed files are also spliced together into a single `outfile`.
 This results in an even better overall compression.

-The total of nine different combinations of compressions can be used, as with `ncrpt`, depending on the input file and its compressibility properties.
+The total of nine different combinations of compressions can be used, as with `ncrpt`, depending on each individual input file and its compressibility properties.

 There is a price to be paid in terms of the execution time.
 The entire input directory tree structure now has to be traversed sequentially to maintain the same order, thus reducing the opportunities for parallel execution (that are fully exploited by `ncrpt`).

 #### Simple Typical Usage

 * `pack -xb indir indexfile outfile keyfile`
 * upload the output files to three different places on the internet
 * delete everything locally, intentionally or by accident:
 `rm -rf indir indexfile outfile keyfile`
 * at any time (and place) later, download the files back and then:
 * `unpack indexfile outfile keyfile`

-This will restore the original state of `indir`, at the specified writeable path relative to the current directory.
+This will restore the original state of `indir`, at the originally specified writeable path, relative to the current directory.

 ### `unpack [options] indexfile outfile keyfile`

 Is the inverse of `pack`.
-It decrypts, selects the right decompression methods, decompresses all files, and reconstructs the exact contents of the original directory, with the same names of directories and files.
+It decrypts, selects the right decompression methods, decompresses all files, and restores the exact contents of the original directory, with the same names of directories and files.

-## Background Scripts and Programs (not needed by the user)
+## Appendix - Background Scripts and Programs (not needed by the user)

 `xorfork` (rust executable)
 The 'workhorse' of the encryption.